cssinjs/jss-loader/README.md

 # JSS Loader for Webpack

+**WARNING: This project is still experimental and not yet ready for production.**

 Use JavaScript as your CSS preprocessor!

 Dynamically create CSS by executing JavaScript at build time.
 Export your styles in the [JSS](https://github.com/jsstyles/jss) format and they'll be converted into regular CSS.